 Spend a day exploring the bustling Singapore Chinatown for a fun day of shopping, eating, and more.

-- Go on a VR adventure – Virtual Room is a virtual reality experience that allows groups of up to four players enter a cyber-world.
+- Virtual Room – This is a virtual reality experience that allows groups of up to four players enter a cyber world.
 The game’s incredible sensitivity to your movements and immersive headsets will have you spellbound.

 - The Buddha Tooth Relic Temple – This is one of Chinatown’s most popular attractions for good reason.
 The four-story temple is built to impress, with its ornate exterior and detailed embellishments within.
 So don’t miss the Buddhist Culture Museum and roof garden while you’re there.

-- Visit a historic park – Ann Siang Hill is a historic park just around the corner from Chinatown.
+- Ann Siang Hill – This is a historic park just around the corner from Chinatown.
 Here you will find small colonial buildings renovated into trendy bars and restaurants.
 Come here for a round of drinks after your day in Chinatown.